-Section Rule 49(d) sets forth the mandate, powers, and procedures of the Committee on Unauthorized Practice of Law.
+Section-Rule 49(d) sets forth the mandate, powers, and procedures of the Committee on Unauthorized Practice of Law.
 The United States Court of Appeals for the District of Columbia Circuit has observed:

-The Committee members' work is functionally comparable to the work of judges........
-They serve as an arm of the court and perform a function which traditionally belongs to the judiciary. \\\\\ [T]he Committee acts as a surrogate for those who sit on the bench.
+which traditionally belongs to the judiciary.
+[T]he Committee acts as a surrogate for those who sit on the bench.
 Indeed, were it not for the Committee, judges themselves might be forced to engage in the sort of inquiries [authorized by Rule 49].